 Run To The Hills had just been released and did well in the charts.
 The new album, The Number Of The Beast, was just around the corner.
 It was customary for Maiden to start tours before a new album’s release date in those days.
 Which means – at the time of filming this epic performance, the band had no idea how big of a breakthrough their 1982 album and tour would become.

 The Hammersmith show on March 20, 1982 was recorded and filmed, but it was not released either as a live album or a concert video.
 It would certainly merit the former, but the poor quality of the film production made band and management decide against the latter.

 The soundtrack recording finally saw release in 2002 as the double album Beast Over Hammersmith, a part of the Eddie’s Archive box set.
 46 minutes of the footage was then issued on Maiden’s first History DVD, 2004’s The Early Days.

-We have previously raved about this performance in our guide to Iron Maiden concert films, but here’s an earlier and lower-quality cut that features about 15 minutes more of the show:
+We have previously raved about this performance in our guide to Iron Maiden concert films, but the full show was even more impressive:

 Intro – The Ides Of March

 Children Of The Damned

 If you want the whole show, beginning to end, here’s one that mixes video sources with the audio-only tracks that are available elsewhere:

 Two days later The Number Of The Beast was released.
 Iron Maiden was officially a major player in the biggest league.
 And Run To The Hills would never again be performed so early in the set!